Your Rheumatoid Arthritis Diagnosis

 It was not until late 2008 when I awoke to all over body pain and the inability to use my hands that someone took me seriously and listened to my concerns.
 Once I was diagnosed, I felt a sense of relief at finally knowing what was happening to me.

-After seeing a rheumatologist and finding the right treatment plan, I was able to go back to having a somewhat normal life.
+After seeing a rheumatologist and finding the right treatment plan for my RA symptom, I was able to go back to having a somewhat normal life.
 I wouldn’t have been able to do that if I had not kept searching for a diagnosis.